-Maritime Centre is an approximately 547,014 square foot office building in Halifax, Nova Scotia.
-It is 94.1% occupied and its major tenants include Bell Aliant Inc. and the Government of Canada.
+Maritime Centre is a 531,032 square foot office building in Halifax, Nova Scotia.
+It is 87.8% occupied and its major tenants include Volta Labs, the Province of Nova Scotia and the Government of Canada.
 As the largest office property in Canada east of Montreal, Maritime Centre holds a landmark position in the Halifax market.
 Maritime Centre is subject to a reciprocal easement and operating agreement with an adjacent hotel property which provides for necessary operating easements and standards of operation.